 Surgery: Surgery is the mainstay of kidney cancer treatment.
 It can be performed as an open procedure, laparoscopically, or with robotic assistance.
 Surgical procedures used to treat kidney cancer are:

 Surgical alternatives (Local therapies): Surgery is not recommended for elderly patients or people with multiple medical conditions.
 In such cases, nonsurgical treatments are considered safe and appropriate.
 The procedures include:

 Targeted therapy: This involves the use of drugs that targets specific genes, proteins, or the tissue that contributes to cancer growth and survival.
 In kidney cancer, targeted therapy is used:

-Chemotherapy: It involves the use of potent drugs that interfere with the cell division and destroy cancer cells.
+Chemotherapy: It involves the use of potent drugs that interfere with cell division and destroy cancer cells.
 These anti-cancer drugs are given through a vein (IV) or taken orally.
-Chemotherapy is not a standard treatment option for kidney cancer as most of the kidney cancer cells are resistant to chemo.
+Chemotherapy is not a standard option for kidney cancer treatment as most kidney cancer cells are resistant to chemo.

-Radiation therapy: It involves the use of high energy beams like X-rays to destroy tumors.
-It is not an effective treatment for kidney cancer.
+Radiation therapy: It involves the use of high-energy beams like X-rays to destroy tumors.
+It is not an effective kidney cancer treatment.
 Radiation therapy is often recommended when a patient cannot undergo surgery.
 It is used as:

 There is no proven way to completely prevent kidney cancer.
 Managing some risk factors may help in lowering its risk.
 Preventive measures include:

 Kidney cancer tends to be “silent,” as it does not show any symptoms until it has spread outside the kidneys.
 Though the survival rate depends on the stage of cancer at the time of diagnosis, the average five-year survival rate in kidney cancer patients is 75%.
-Early stage detection helps in offering the best treatment and positive long-term outcome.
+Early-stage detection helps in offering the best treatment and positive long-term outcomes.